Good Faith Estimate Disclaimer

 Disclaimer (framework from Kevin MD and http://drkkolmes.com/2010/02/01/updated-private-practice-social-media-policy/)

-No doctor-patient relationship will arise until a mutual agreement is made after an in-person consultation appointment/appointments.
+No doctor-patient relationship will arise until a mutual agreement is made after an in-person or telehealth consultation appointment/appointments.

 While I make every effort to provide correct information here on suzannachenmd.com, I am aware that medicine is a constantly changing field.
 Also, one doctor may have a different opinion or a way of doing things from another.
 I welcome any comments, suggestions, updates, or correction of errors.
 You should always research, verify, or consult with professionals regarding anything that you read on the internet.